google/zetasql/docs/differential-privacy.md

     a `GROUP BY` clause.
 Limits the number of groups each entity can contribute to, based on the `kappa` or `max_groups_contributed` differential privacy parameter.
 1. [Clamps][dp-clamping] each per-entity aggregate contribution to be within the clamping bounds.
-If the clamping bounds are not specified, they are implicitly calculated in a differentially private way.
+If the clamping bounds aren't specified, they are implicitly calculated in a differentially private way.
 1. Aggregates the clamped per-entity aggregate contributions for each group.
 1. Adds noise to the final aggregate value for each group.
 The scale of